A Joint Analysis of Sensitivity to Anticipation and Parallel Trends Violations: Identification

-A notable implication that emerges from the above analysis is that when the set of allowable anticipation effects excludes zero, simultaneous deviations from parallel trends and no anticipation can produce shorter identified sets than relaxing parallel trends alone.
+If we rule out no anticipation by assumption (i.e.\ the set of allowable anticipation effects excludes zero) simultaneous deviations from parallel trends and no anticipation can produce shorter identified sets than relaxing parallel trends alone.
 To illustrate, consider the identified set presented in Theorem \ref{thm:attmultpretrendsa}, and suppose that we are in the three-period case (one pre-trend) where $\mathcal{S} = \{0 \}$.
 Then the identified set in Theorem \ref{thm:attmultpretrendsa} is given by

 where $\text{LB}(a) = \theta_1 + a - M |\Delta_0 - a|$ and $\text{UB}(a) = \theta_1 + a + M |\Delta_0 - a|$.
 If we consider the case where we only allow for parallel trends violations $(\underline{A}_{0} = \overline{A}_{0} = 0)$, then the width of the identified set in (\ref{eqn:23aset}) is